Funny smart brilliant . . . a tour de force' Kasim Ali author of Good Intentions 'Insanely

 filmmakers and celebrating glorious moments in everything from popular TV like The Watchmen to

 the films of Wong Kar-wai and the work of contemporary poets like Tommy Pico.
-At once a deeply
+At once a

-space for a riskier intimacy - within ourselves and with each other.
+and create space for a riskier intimacy - within ourselves and with each other.